johnmboudreaux/movie-tracker/README.md

   CSS3
   Sass

-  PostGresql was used for a backend in MT.
+  PostGresql was used for a backend.

 ------------------------------------------------------------------------------

   Contributors:

   John Michael

   Ben Porter

   Alex Banister

 -------------------------------------------------------------------------------